MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 ## Limitations

-* Azure AI Studio currently doesn't support bringing your own virtual network, it only supports managed virtual network isolation.
+* Azure AI Foundry currently doesn't support bringing your own virtual network, it only supports managed virtual network isolation.
 * Once you enable managed virtual network isolation of your Azure AI, you can't disable it.
 * Managed virtual network uses private endpoint connection to access your private resources.
 You can't have a private endpoint and a service endpoint at the same time for your Azure resources, such as a storage account.
 We recommend using private endpoints in all scenarios.
 * The managed virtual network is deleted when the Azure AI is deleted.